Giovanni Pietro Bellori: Biography

 By 1695 Bellori was very ill, suffering especially in his lower legs, and had not left his house since mid 1694.
 He died on 19 February 1696, and was buried in the Church of S. Isidoro.

 Bellori lived on the Pincian Hill near S. Isidoro, where he rebuilt the dispersed collection of Angeloni.
 Travellers' diaries and guidebooks confirm that Bellori had assembled a small but well-chosen gallery, with works attributed to Titian, Tintoretto, Van Dyck, Maratta and Annibale Carracci, amongst others.
 After his death, his collection was purchased by Frederick I of Prussia and Augustus III of Saxony.
 Bellori's collection of ancient gems and medals found their way to Dresden where they helped shape J.J.
 Winckelmann's vision of antiquity.

 The famous French antiquarian Jacob Spon, who met Bellori in Rome in 1675, considered him «très savant en toutes sortes d'antiquités».
 According to another famous visitor, Bishop Gilbert Burnet, «Bellori is deservedly famous for his knowledge of the Greek and Egyptian antiquities and for all that belongs to the mythologies and superstitions of the Heathens».
 Burnet included him in a list of the most learned men he met in Rome: Raffaello Fabretti, Honoré Fabri, Francesco Nazzari, Cardinal César d'Estrées, Cardinal Philip Howard and Ludovico Maracci.

 Bellori was one of the most important intellectuals of seventeenth-century Italy.
 He was the author of several learned archeological treatises, widely respected by later antiquarians and reprinted in great part in the Thesaurus of Graevius and Gronovius.
 His Nota dei Musei (1664) catalogued private and ecclesiastical libraries and collections in Rome and included the first detailed study of ancient painting.
 His poem 'On Painting' was published in 1642 to introduce Baglione's 'Lives'.
-Bellori's own Vite ('Lives', 1672) includes a selection of artists, on whom he had been collecting material from the 1640s.
+Bellori's own Vite ('Lives', 1672) — a basic source for the history of 17th-century art — includes a selection of artists, on whom he had been collecting material from the 1640s.
 Some are Roman and others claimed for the Roman school, and the biographies are introduced by a scholarly apologia on idealization.
 His friend Carlo Maratta contributed funds for the posthumous publication of Bellori's Descrizzione delle imagini dipinte de Raffaelle d'Urbino (1696), which describes Raphael Rooms in the Apostolic Palace and the Loggia of Cupid and Psyche in the Villa Farnesina.